 Sara Bonstein has served as a member of our board of directors since July 2020.
-Ms. Bonstein has served as Chief Financial Officer of Insmed Incorporated, a public biopharmaceutical company since January 2020 where she brings almost 20 years of operational and financial leadership in the life sciences industry.
-Prior to joining Insmed, she served as the Chief Financial Officer, Chief Operating Officer, and Corporate Secretary of OncoSec Medical, a biotechnology company, from May 2018 to January 2020 and as the Chief Financial Officer, Secretary, Treasurer, and Executive Vice President of Advaxis, Inc., a biotechnology company, from February 2014 to April 2018.
-In these roles, Ms. Bonstein raised significant capital in both the equity markets and licensing deals and established strong financial controls, streamlined business operations, and was responsible for the overall leadership and management of operations, including corporate finance, investor relations, business development, IT, facilities, legal, and human resources.
-Prior to her CFO roles, Ms. Bonstein served in various financial roles at Eli Lilly & Company, ImClone Systems and Johnson & Johnson.
-Ms. Bonstein has served on the board of directors of Xilio Therapeutics, Inc. (Nasdaq: XLO) since August 2021.
-In 2016, NJBiz named Ms. Bonstein CFO of the Year - Healthcare Organization and Forty under 40.
-Ms. Bonstein holds a BS in Finance from The College of New Jersey and an M.B.A. from Rider University.
+Ms. Bonstein has served as Chief Financial Officer of Insmed Incorporated, a public biopharmaceutical company, since January 2020 and is responsible for Insmed's key financial functions, including accounting, financial planning and analysis, procurement, and investor relations, in addition to its global compliance program.
+Ms. Bonstein has more than two decades of operational and financial leadership in the life sciences industry.
+Prior to joining Insmed, Ms. Bonstein served as the Chief Financial Officer and Chief Operating Officer at OncoSec Medical from July 2018 to January 2020 and as the Chief Financial Officer at Advaxis, Inc. from January 2017 to May 2018.
+She also previously held positions of increasing responsibility at Eli Lilly & Company and Johnson & Johnson.
+Ms. Bonstein is a Six Sigma Black Belt and in 2016 was named CFO of the Year - Healthcare Organization and Forty under 40 by NJBiz.
+She holds a BS in Finance from The College of New Jersey and an M.B.A. from Rider University.
+Ms. Bonstein has served on the board of directors of Xilio Therapeutics, Inc. since August 2021.
 We believe that Ms. Bonstein is qualified to serve on our board of directors because of her expertise and experience in finance and industry.